bar

 Online Therapy and Exercise Class web-based resources:

-Currently, we offer supportive videos around Relaxation & Mindfulness, Physiotherapy, Light Cardio Exercises and Breathlessness.
+Currently, we offer supportive videos around Relaxation & Mindfulness and Breathlessness.
 You can access these videos from your own home, at a time you choose, and at your own pace.
-Please click here to visit our Online Classes & Exercises web page.
+You can access them by clicking here.

 Get in touch